abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_transforms/py_fourier_transform/py_fourier_transform.rst

     In [27]: %timeit dft2= cv2.dft(np.float32(nimg),flags=cv2.DFT_COMPLEX_OUTPUT)
     100 loops, best of 3: 3.11 ms per loop

-It also shows a 4x speed.
+It also shows a 4x speed-up.
 You can also see that OpenCV functions are around 3x faster than Numpy functions.
 This can be tested for inverse FFT also, and that is left as an exercise for you.

 Why Laplacian is a High Pass Filter?
 =======================================

-A similar question was asked by someone in a forum.
+A similar question was asked in a forum.
 The question is, why Laplacian is a high pass filter?
-Why Sobel is a HPF? etc. ( I don't remember the link).
-And the first answer given to it was in terms of Fourier Transform.
+Why Sobel is a HPF? etc. And the first answer given to it was in terms of Fourier Transform.
 Just take the fourier transform of Laplacian for some higher size of FFT.
 Analyze it:
 ::

     import cv2